 IMPORTANT HEAT SAFETY NOTE: Check temperatures before hiking this route, as intense heat is not a good time to hike this trail, which is exposed and requires exertion.

 WHERE TO EAT & STAY: The town of Joshua Tree maintains a high desert bohemian and arts vibe that feels uninfluenced by social influencers (for now).
-Grab a beer at the Joshua Tree Saloon, where the Old West welcomes hikers, climbers, campers, and locals eating everything from jalapeño poppers to baskets of baby back ribs basted in a homemade Jack Daniels No. 7 BBQ.Wash everything down with one of the seasonal brews or a staple Guinness.
+Grab a beer at the Joshua Tree Saloon & Grill, where the Old West welcomes hikers, climbers, campers, and locals eating everything from jalapeño poppers to baskets of baby back ribs basted in a homemade Jack Daniels No. 7 BBQ.Wash everything down with one of the seasonal brews or a staple Guinness.
 We also really like Pie for the People—eat in or take out from this pizzeria that’s become a beloved locals’ favorite for its hand-forged pies.
 Try the David Bowie: mozzarella, bacon, roasted pineapple, jalapeños, Guinness caramelized onion, plum sauce—yum!
 Camping at Joshua Tree is very popular, with plenty of options depending on what you like (and what you can get!).

 The trailhead is at Park Boulevard (Loop Road), Joshua Tree National Park.
 No dogs.